-Site visits for the subject property determined that there were four live oaks over 60 inches dbh in the southeastern portion of the site; all four of these trees are incorporated in the proposed design.
-The other trees that are identified for retention are live oaks that were evaluated as exhibiting high quality characteristics and growth patterns and exist in natural groupings.
+There are four live oaks over 60 inches dbh in the southeastern portion of the site; all four of these trees are incorporated in the proposed design.
 The tree preservation area is coincident with the proposed Open Space.

 The tree preservation area will have chain link fencing used for tree barricading.
 Sec.
 406.12.5 allows the County to use alternative fencing materials, such as chain link fencing, on a case-by-case basis where additional protection is necessary due to intensity of development activity.